xxyzz/c/3/README.md

 #### Exercise 3-3

 Write a function` expand(s1,s2)` that expands shorthand notations like `a-z` in the string `s1` into the equivalent complete list `abc...xyz` in `s2`.
 Allow for letters of either case and digits, and be prepared to handle cases like `a-b-c` and `a-z0−9` and `-a-z`.
 Arrange that a leading or trailing `-` is taken literally.

+## 3.6 Loops—Do-while

+#### Exercise 3-4

+In a two’s complement number representation, our version of `itoa` does not handle the largest negative number, that is, the value of `n` equal to −(2<sup>wordsize−1</sup>).
+Explain why not.
+Modify it to print that value correctly, regardless of the machine on which it runs.